mpenning/ciscoconfparse/sphinx-doc/tutorial.rst

 .. parsed-literal::

-   >>> from ciscoconfparse import *
+   >>> from ciscoconfparse import CiscoConfParse

-Try importing ciscoconfparse in the python interpreter now.
+Try importing `CiscoConfParse` in the python interpreter now.
 If it doesn't work, then you'll need to install ciscoconfparse.

 If your python installation already has ``easy_install``, you can type ``easy_install -U ciscoconfparse`` as root.
 If you don't have ``easy_install`` you will need to download the ciscoconfparse compressed tarball, extract it, and run the following command in the ciscoconfparse directory: ``python ./setup.py install`` as root.